 Please click on this link before it’s too late… http://mikecohentime.wordpress.com/

 As I’m about to pronounce a written work complete, I notice an errant comma.
 This is like noticing one mouse in the house; if you see one, you know there are more.
 Funny thing about trying to correct comma gaffes….
 It’s a grammatical matter.
 And if there’s one thing grammar has plenty of, it’s rules.
 Trouble with commas, the rules are flexible.
 So you can’t tell how to apply them.
 If you look for places they might belong, you find yourself inundating your work with them.
-If you look for places them might not belong, you remove so many that you find your subordinate clauses guilty of insubordination, your series not adhering to their sequence, your independent clauses losing their freedom.
-It can get in a word ugly.
-See?
+If you look for places they might not belong, you remove so many that you find your subordinate clauses guilty of insubordination, your series not adhering to their sequence, your independent clauses losing their freedom.
+It can get, in a word, ugly.

 But what can you expect of the comma, a little piece of punctuation that looks like a sperm gone wrong?
 Fortunately, the comma cannot get you into as much trouble as an errant sperm.
 So the answer, my friend, to the question of when to use a comma seems to be: sometimes, when it feels right, but not every time it feels right.

 So what is my point in writing?

 How dare I approach a person

 written off Whitman,

 and foist upon that person a fistful of my poems and say,

 (Mike Cohen – May 2010, revised June 2014)